ludwick/kcpv/README.md

 * Is there skew in assessed land value between parcel types?
 What happens after sub-division for townhomes?
 * How much of our recent skyrocketing property values not actually translated into increased tax revenues?

+## Usage

+Right now this is all done in rails console.
+See the [examples](https://github.com/ludwick/kcpv/blob/master/Examples.md).

 ## Files and Data import

 Most of the files and scripts and data are derived from data from the King County Assessor's office's